 The custom was not unaffected by the Meiji Revolution.
 Mixed bathing, which had been a common and completely natural aspect of Japanese life, was seen as a sin by the prude Westerners of the time.

 The Japanese authorities, eager to show that Japan was as “civilized” as the West, decided to outlaw it.
-Tokyo banned it as early as 1869.
-Apparently unsuccessfully, as it was banned again in 1870 and 1872.4 But eventually, the authorities did succeed.
-These days, mixed bathing is quite rare and mostly limited to remotely located onsen.
+Tokyo banned it as early as 1869 (Meiji 2).
+Apparently unsuccessfully, as it was banned again in 1870 (Meiji 3) and 1872 (Meiji 5).4 But eventually, the authorities did succeed.

 Thankfully, the bath does still play a major role today as can be seen in the countless TV shows and magazine articles devoted to onsen resorts.